+Figure n°6

+Photograph taken

-Figure n°6 Photograph taken the CrossCheck bootcamp
+the CrossCheck

+bootcamp

 participants and explain in detail how CrossCheck would work, but also to ensure participants were successfully acquainted, as they would be working together online during the project.
 During the training, participants were also introduced to CrossCheck's methodology and workflow.
-While some elements were necessarily adapted during flow.
 While some elements were necessarily adapted during the project as different cases of disinformation emerged (as we describe later in this report) participants were trained in the workflow outlined below.